 Talk to your doctor if:

-Watchful waiting may be appropriate if you have diarrhea, stomach cramps, and other symptoms of stomach flu ( gastroenteritis ).
+Watchful waiting may be okay if you have diarrhea, stomach cramps, and other symptoms of a stomach infection (gastroenteritis).
 Most people recover from these gastrointestinal illnesses at home in several days without medical treatment.
 Likewise, some cases of bacterial food poisoning are mild and pass in several days.
-But if diarrhea is severe or lasts longer than a week, call your doctor for advice.

 Most food poisoning is mild and passes in a few days, so most people don't go to a doctor for a diagnosis.
 You can often diagnose food poisoning yourself if others who ate the same food as you also become ill.